nikos-redvestmindset/The-AI-Engineer-Challenge/frontend/README.md

 The Next.js dev server proxies `/api/*` to `http://localhost:8000/api/*` automatically in development.

 #### Environment
 No env vars are required for the frontend.
-You’ll paste your OpenAI API key into the UI (stored locally if you toggle remember).
+The backend now uses `OPENAI_API_KEY` from the server environment; the UI does not accept or store API keys.

 #### Deploy on Vercel
 The repo root `vercel.json` is configured to: